truelossless/NeutronEditor/README.md

 - Cursor stutter when moving to a side / up or down, it is caused by the views but I don't know yet how to fix it.
 The cursor is moving, and then the view is moving, which break the smoothness when scrolling through lines.

+- Circular dependencies: TextView needs ActionBar to display things when for instance something has been saved, but ActionBar needs TextView to split Textviews etc.
+So TextView.h includes ActionBar.h and ActionBar.h includes TextView.h D:
+I have no idea of  another design sadly

 **Moderate**

 - Multiple quotes on the same line isn't working well

-- Text going under the action bar
+- Text going under the action bar : as I want to make a header later to display the file name for each textview, it would be cool to implement an offset feature in addition to the ratio feature of the textview.

 ## Shortcuts